farziengineer/AirlineReservationSystem/README.md

 # AirlineReservationSystem
-Airline Reservation System Project
-This is the airline reservation system.
+This is the airline reservation system project.